Northern Mariana Islands: Economy

 The Commonwealth of the Northern Mariana Islands benefits from its trading relationship with the federal government of the United States and cheap trained labor from Asia.
-Historically, the CNMI's economy has relied on tourism, mostly from Japan, and on the garment manufacturing sector.
-The economy has declined since quotas were lifted in 2005, eventually leading all the garment factories on Saipan to close by February 2009.
+The CNMI's economy has historically relied on tourism, mostly from Japan, and the garment manufacturing sector.
+The economy has declined since quotas were lifted in 2005, eventually leading all the garment factories in Saipan to close by February 2009.
 Tourism also declined after 2005 when Japan Airlines stopped serving the Marianas.